AdaCore/learn/content/courses/advanced-ada/parts/resource_management/memory_management.rst

 .. admonition:: For further reading

-    Note that the :ada:`Storage_Offset` is a range type.
+    Note that the :ada:`Storage_Offset` is an integer type with a range defined by the compiler implementation.
 It's used not only in the definition of the :ada:`Storage_Array` but also in :ref:`address arithmetic <Adv_Ada_Address_Arithmetic>`, which we discussed
     in an earlier chapter.